In the guide below, we cover everything we know about Apple's new Magic Keyboard, including compatible devices, feature set, and more.

-Both Apple apps and third-party apps will work with the trackpad by default, and developers are getting an API to add deeper trackpad support into their apps.
+Both Apple apps and third-party apps work with the trackpad by default, and developers are getting an API to add deeper trackpad support into their apps.
 Apple is also building support into specific apps like Pages, Keynote, and Numbers.

 The Magic Keyboard is compatible with the first and second-generation 11-inch iPad Pro models and the 3rd and 4th-generation 12.9-inch iPad Pro models.

 That encompasses all of the iPad Pro models from 2018 and 2020.

 Using the Magic Keyboard with an iPad Pro requires the iPadOS 13.4 update, which enables mouse and trackpad support along with many trackpad gestures and options.